For-Credit Internships

 1. Students must find their own internship.

-2. Internship must involve 120 hours of substantive work, either paid or unpaid.
+2. The internship must involve 120 hours of substantive work, either paid or unpaid.

-3. Students must find a POL faculty member to supervise them in the internship course.
+3. Students must find a POL faculty member to work with in the internship course.
 Generally, the professor will be one whose area of expertise is similar to the topic of the internship.
 Consult the Faculty Mentor page for information about potential faculty supervisors.

-4. Once the three above conditions are met students should contact the Director of Undergraduate Studies for a PIN number to enroll in POL480 (if this is your first for- credit internship) or POL481 (if this is an additional for-credit internship).
+5. After submitting Part I of the form, the student should contact the Director of Undergraduate Studies for a PIN number to enroll in POL480 (if this is your first for- credit internship) or POL481 (if this is an additional for-credit internship).
 Note that POL481 does not count toward the 30 credits required for a POL or BPA major.

-8. Students must submit an evaluation from their internship supervisor at the end of the internship, documenting both successful completion of the 120 hours and satisfactory performance in the internship.
-This evaluation constitutes 20% of grade for POL480 / 481.
+9. Students must ensure that this on-line evaluation from their internship work supervisor (not the faculty member) is submitted at the end of the internship, documenting both successful completion of the 120 hours and satisfactory performance in the internship.
+This work supervisor evaluation constitutes 20% of grade for POL480 / 481.

 Top